Prometheus-X-association/lrs-gateway/docs/design-document.md

 ```
 PDC : Prometheus-X Dataspace Connector

-Behavior when importing a dataset from the PLRS :
+Behavior when importing a dataset from the PLRS (future fonctionality):

 ```mermaid
 sequenceDiagram